dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 	The assembly of these two samples should take 20 minutes

-* Once it is finished you will see a directory called `02_assemblies` Move to that directory and make a list
+* Once it is finished, you will see a directory called `02_assemblies`.
+Move to that directory and make a list

 		cd 02_assemblies
 		ls